 Brining

-- In a saucepan, add salt, oregano, peppercorns and sage leaves and enough filtered water to dissolve the salt.
-Turn heat to medium and stir with a wooden spoon until all the salt has been dissolved.
+- In a saucepan, add salt, oregano, peppercorns and sage leaves, and enough filtered water to dissolve the salt.
+Turn the heat to medium and stir with a wooden spoon until all the salt has dissolved.
 You should not be able to hear any scrapings of grit at the bottom of the pan.
-There is no need to bring mixture to a boil
+There is no need to bring the mixture to a boil.1 cup Kosher salt, water, 1 tablespoon oregano, 1 tablespoon peppercorns, 8 leaves sage

-- Take brining mixture off heat and let it come to room temperature.
-I usually transfer brining mixture to a big glass measuring container and place it in the fridge for 10 minutes
+- Take the brining mixture off the heat and let it come to room temperature.
+I usually transfer brining mixture to a big glass measuring container and place it in the fridge for 10 minutes.

-- Open package of thawed turkey breast, remove giblets if included and pat turkey down with paper towels
+- Open the package of thawed turkey breast, remove giblets if included, and pat the turkey down with paper towels.5 pound turkey breast

-- Slice onion in thick slices and place in the bottom of a roasting pan
+- Slice onion into thick slices and place in the bottom of a roasting pan.1 medium onion

-- Lay turkey breast side up on the onions and add 2 sprigs of rosemary and 4 sage leaves to the pan.
-Rub butter and garlic paste on the skin and sprinkle pepper on the bird.
-If you don't have garlic paste, sprinkle garlic powder on the bird
+- Lay turkey breast side up on the onions and add two sprigs of rosemary and 4 sage leaves to the pan.
+Rub the butter and garlic paste on the skin and sprinkle pepper on the bird.
+If you don't have garlic paste, sprinkle garlic powder on the bird.1 tablespoon butter, 2 teaspoons garlic paste, 2 sprigs rosemary, 4 leaves sage, 1/4 teaspoon ground pepper

 - Bake – between 15 – 20 minutes per pound.
-My 5 pound turkey breast took 1 hour and 40 minutes.
-Check temperature in the thickest part of the breast.
-Temperature should be between 155 – 160 F. (The temperature will rise somewhat as the turkey rests)
+My 5-pound turkey breast took 1 hour and 40 minutes.
+Check the temperature in the thickest part of the breast.
+The temperature should be between 155 – 160 F. (The temperature will rise somewhat as the turkey rests).

-- Let turkey rest for 20 minutes before cutting it in slices
+- Let the turkey rest for 20 minutes before cutting it in slices.

 - Serve